Brown-Development/browns_registration/README.md

 The script also makes every vehicle come with a vin number that you can view by targetting any vehicle in the game world or by viewing insurance or registration documents.

+# Developer Notes (PLEASE READ)

+Do NOT rename this script, it will not work properly if you do...

 # Installation:

 1. navigate to the "__install" folder